 Project-based learning moves from a traditional teacher-centered approach to a scholar-centered approach to learning. scholars are not only able to gain a deeper understanding of the concepts but are also able to develop important workplace skills such as communication, collaboration, critical thinking, and work ethic.
 Project-based learning answers the age-old “Why do I have to learn this?” that scholars are always asking and motivating many scholars that might otherwise find school boring or meaningless.

 STEM at La Academia:

 What is it and why is it so important?

-STEM stands for science, technology, engineering and math but it is not merely the sum of these four disciplines.
-In fact, it’s not really a discipline at all; it’s a culture of inquiry and problem solving that will prepare scholars for success in the 21st century workforce.
+STEM stands for science, technology, engineering, and math but it is not merely the sum of these four disciplines.
+In fact, it’s not really a discipline at all; it’s a culture of inquiry and problem-solving that will prepare scholars for success in the 21st-century workforce.

 Becoming a STEM school requires rigorous academic learning in all content areas, including the arts and humanities.
-It suggests that the pedagogy in each content area prioritize hands-on learning, an evidence-based inquiry process, authentic and relevant content and the specific work-based skills all scholars will need in the future: strong oral and written communications skills, collaboration, digital literacy, math competence, and agency, which is defined as the capacity of an individual to make independent choices and to accept responsibility for those choices.
+It suggests that the pedagogy in each content area prioritizes hands-on learning, an evidence-based inquiry process, authentic and relevant content, and the specific work-based skills all scholars will need in the future: strong oral and written communications skills, collaboration, digital literacy, math competence, and agency, which is defined as the capacity of an individual to make independent choices and to accept responsibility for those choices.